MicrosoftDocs/Viva/Viva/insights/personal/teams/new/shared-focus-plan.md

 ### Concepts

-To learn about how focus time is scheduled, refer to [Focus plan](focus-plan.md#concepts).
+To learn about how Viva Insights schedules focus time, refer to [Focus plan](focus-plan.md#concepts).